 - Vienna University's documentation regarding "IaaS Cloud Services" (in German)

 We (the ACOnet team) have little expertise regarding "Public Cloud" topics.
 We do hope, however, to gain some know-how and to build some sort of community support structure with the help of those ACOnet participants who make use of this offer.
 We therefore kindly ask all ACOnet participants to contact us when you enter negotiations or at least before you enter an agreement.
-Simply write to email@example.com.
+Simply write to cloud(at)aco.net.

 At the very least, we should verify that the resulting traffic will be routed via the scientific infrastructure.
 This should make it easier to monitor the data flow performance but should also help to avoid nasty surprises regarding the use of commodity bandwidth.